Rosinha de Valença: Legacy

 After Valença went into a coma, many artists recorded her songs as tribute to her.

 In 2000, Valença was honored by a benefit concert, organized by Jalusa Barcellos, member of Secretaria Estadual de Cultura, and presented by Sérgio Cabral.
 This event was named Uma noite para Rosinha (One night for Rosinha), with Haroldo Costa as general director, and Jorge Simas as musical director.
 Among the many contributing notable artists were Beth Carvalho, Dona Ivone Lara, Francis Hime, Olívia Hime, João Nogueira, Joyce, Leci Brandão, Miúcha, MPB-4, Paulinho da Viola and Quarteto em Cy.

 After Valença's death, Maria Bethânia produced the album Namorando a Rosa, co-produced by Miúcha.
 The album was contributed to by many friends and professional fellows of Valença: Martinho da Vila, Ivone Lara, Alcione, Miúcha, Caetano Veloso, Chico Buarque, Joanna, Bebel Gilberto, Hermeto Pascoal, Turíbio Santos and Yamandu Costa.
 Each artist recorded a song composed by Valença, and recalled their relationship with the guitarist.

-Valença's songs have been covered by Martinho da Vila, Joanna, Zezé Motta, Rui Maurity, Tito Madi, Nana Caymmi, César Camargo Mariano, Wanderléa, Leci Brandão, Maria Bethânia and Paulinho Nogueira.
+Valença's songs have been covered by Martinho da Vila, Joanna, Zezé Motta, Rui Maurity, Tito Madi, Nana Caymmi, César Camargo Mariano, Wanderléa, Leci Brandão, Maria Bethânia and Paulinho Nogueira.Her version of George Gershwin's "Summertime" was used as a sample by the rapper Tyler, the Creator on the track "Tomorrow", from the album Chromakopia.